react-simple/react-simple-util/README.md

 Formatting specifiers for localization.

-- DATE_FORMATS, NUMBER_FORMATS, BOOLEAN_FORMATS and CULTURE_INFO contains predefined values (ISO, EN-US, HU atm.),
+- **DATE_FORMATS, NUMBER_FORMATS, BOOLEAN_FORMATS** and **CULTURE_INFO** contains predefined formats (**ISO, EN-US, HU** atm.),
 but additional formats can be defined.
 - **REACT_SIMPLE_UTIL.CULTURE_INFO.CURRENT** can be set to the desired default culture (EN-US by default).
 - Formatting functions have *default*, *local* and *ISO* variants: *tryParseNumber*(), *tryParseNumberLocal*(), *tryParseNumberISO*()).
-- The local version uses the CURRENT culture and the default version expects a format/culture parameter.
+- The local version uses the CURRENT culture and the default version requies a format/culture parameter.
-- For dates and booleans multiple formats can be specified simoultaneously and it will be recognized automatically.
+- For dates and booleans multiple formats can be specified simoultaneously and the matching one will be recognized automatically.

 ### State
 - **StateSetter&lt;State&gt;**: State setter callback for state management hooks (partial state can be set with a direct value or with the usage of a callback function)